 But sometimes, they aren't guilty.
 Sometimes the evidence seems to point all one way, but your guy is innocent.
 And while I must admit I am not a believer of the "Better ten guilty men go free than one innocent be wrongly convicted" philosophy, I have this (and probably most people do) absolute prohibition and complete sense of wrong about convicting an innocent person, even and especially when someone has to take the blame.

 I'm not yet sure if time will give me the profound distaste for the practice of criminal litigation which Atticus Finch had, but even now, I can see how people get there.

-strawberry cake.
 And actually, if anyone can and doesn't mind identifying who's turning up in the Arashi icons, I would greatly apprciate the help. ♥ Kaasan helped for these ♥ I have now, so I know those already.

-.
+Also, anyasy linked this amazing Balthier and Basch cosplay, as well as this Balthier and Fran cosplay.
 An amazingly good Fran, really, I can't believe anyone could have pulled off making all that armor and that costume quite as well as this cosplayer did.
 I'm just really pleased at the Balthier and Basch.
 Many thanks for the links! ♥